 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 30D and the Fujifilm FinePix XP140?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 30D and the Fujifilm XP140 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 The XP140 can be obtained in five different colors (black, blue, yellow, green, white), while the 30D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP140 is considerably smaller (49 percent) than the Canon 30D.
+It is noteworthy in this context that the XP140 is splash and dust-proof, while the 30D does not feature any corresponding weather-sealing.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP140 has a lens built in, whereas the 30D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 30D and their specifications in the Canon EF Lens Catalog.